 - Scenario A: The client you're calling is not interested, so close the activity.
 This way the activity will end up in the activity history section in the account view and you will see a closed activity in the reports/dashboards.
 You don't have to leave it open since you can easily segment these customers in the future using the search engine

 - Scenario B: The client tells you to call back tomorrow, or nobody answered the call, so change the date to tomorrow, next week or whatever.
 Since the activity list only shows you what you need to do today you won't be distracted by a lot of irrelevant activities.

 3. Plan your work in Upsales, don't just report it

 If you have a planned hour or two to do prospecting calls, make sure to use the search engine to bulk-create activities in advance and use the activity list you make your calls.
 Some users tend to create activities only as a way of "logging" what they already have done.
-You will be a lot more effective if you actually sit in the activity list when calling and also make use of the "Flash" feature (see image below)
+You will be a lot more effective if you actually sit in the activity list when calling and also make use of the "Focus" feature (see image below)

 4. How to track first appointments

 Why should I specifically track first appointments?